 Q: How long does it take to configure the security applications?

 A: Typical implementation timeframes are between 2-4 weeks for mid-sized landscapes.

 Q: If security applications are available in standard installations of Solution Manager, why do we need to work with SAP Partners such as Layer Seven Security to configure these components?

 A: Solution Manager provides the framework and the tools to perform advanced security monitoring.
 However, the standard installation of Solution Manager does not provide sufficient content for security monitoring.
 The content is developed, maintained and supported by Layer Seven Security.
 This includes patent-pending custom security policies, BW infoproviders, service level reports, monitoring objects and guided procedures.
 The content is licensed by SAP customers from Layer Seven Security and imported or transported into Solution Manager.

-Q: What are the benefits of using Solution Manager for security monitoring versus third party tools such as Onapsis, ERPScan and Virtual Forge?
+Q: What are the benefits of using Solution Manager for security monitoring versus third party tools ?

 A: There are many advantages for using Solution Manager over third party tools.
 The most significant is lower cost: licensing and importing content for Solution Manager is less expensive than licensing entire platforms and solutions for SAP security monitoring.
 Solution Manager is also more flexible and customizable.
 It’s also recommended by SAP and supported and maintained directly by SAP.
 For further information, download the comparison chart.